 What a start to 2016.
-In early January, family of legendary rockstar David Bowie announced that he had lost an 18-month battle with cancer.
-Bowie's passing was a huge shock to fans; Ziggy Stardust had stayed out of the limelight in recent years, and kept his cancer battle a secret.
-Not even a week later, Harry Potter fans were devastated to learn that Alan Rickman, famous for his role as Professor Severus Snape, had passed away, also from cancer.
-Later the same day, reps for singer Céline Dion announced that her husband, René Angélil, had passed from his own battle with cancer.
+In early January, family of legendary rock star David Bowie announced that he had lost an 18-month battle with cancer.
+Bowie’s death was a huge shock to fans; Ziggy Stardust had stayed out of the limelight in recent years and kept his cancer battle a secret.
+Not even a week later, Harry Potter fans were devastated to learn that Alan Rickman, famous for his role as Professor Severus Snape, had died, also from cancer.
+Later the same day, reps for singer Céline Dion announced that her husband, René Angélil, had died from his own battle with cancer.